jugchennai/jugchennaiwebsites/jtechday/speakersguide.md

 ### Speaker's Personal Bio

 * Some points to focus are Name, Claim to Fame, Important Accomplishment, Contact Information
+* Do not use bullets try to narrate it in third person
 * Always write in 3rd person.
 * Bring clear picture of your skill, experience, passion and achievement.
 * Keep it 750 characters max.